garevam/volcano-launcher/README.md

+# DEPRECATED
+As of July 2024, Obsidian has finally added some functionality to easily switch between vaults.
+While it doesn't yet have an efficient quick launcher for uses with many vaults, switching between them is now painless enough that I don't need this program anymore.
+I will not be keeping Volcano Launcher updated or continue development.
+I'll leave it online, but considering the way it works (see description below) I'd recomment not using it with newer versions of Obsidian to prevent unforeseen problems.

 # volcano-launcher
 Volcano is a launcher for the personal wiki software Obsidian.
 The purpose of Volcano is to make it easier to open Obsidian with a  specific vault (wiki), and to do so as fast as possible.
 The only extra feature is creating a new empty